eerimoq/simba/doc/boards/extra/photon.rst

 Flashing
 --------

+The Photon must enter DFU mode before software can be uploaded to it.
+It's recommended to use the manual method to verify that software can be successfully uploaded to the board, and then start using the automatic method to reduce the manual work for each software upload.

+Automatic (recommended)
+^^^^^^^^^^^^^^^^^^^^^^^

 - Connect DTR on the serial adapter to the RST pin on the Photon.

 - Connect RTS on the serial adapter to the SETUP pad on the bottom side of the Photon.
 This requires soldering a cable to the SETUP pad.

+Upload the software with ``make BOARD=photon upload``.

+Manual
+^^^^^^

+To enter DFU Mode:

+1. Hold down the RESET and SETUP buttons.

+2. Release only the RESET button, while holding down the SETUP button.

+3. Wait for the LED to start flashing yellow (it will flash magenta first).

+4. Release the SETUP button.

+NOTE: Do **not** connect DTR and/or RTS using manual upload.
+They must only be connected using the automatic method.

 Upload the software with ``make BOARD=photon upload``.